JDGrimes/wp-l10n-validator/README.md

  * `cache` - The file to store the cache in.
 The default is `wp-l10n-validator.cache`.
  * `ignores-cache` - The file to store the specific ignores cache in.
 The default is `wp-l10n-validator-ignores.cache`.
 See the `-c` flag above for more information.
+ * `ignores-tolerance` - The number of lines of difference to allow for when checking against the ignores cache.
+The default is 5.
  * `ignored-functions` - An associative array of functions to ignore.
 The value can be an array of specific arguments to be ignored (by argument number), or simply `true`.
    To ignore a class method, add it like this `My_Class::my_method`.
 This will only